You can go for lacquer or varnish if you want a glossy sheen on your wood. But, what’s the difference between lacquer and varnish?

 Varnish is an artificial oil finish.
-Unlike traditional wood oil finishes, varnish doesn’t penetrate or soak into wood grain deeply.
-Instead, varnish stays on the top layer of the wood where it forms a thick and moisture-resistant layer.
+Unlike traditional wood oil finishes, varnish doesn’t penetrate or soak into wood grain.
+Instead, varnish stays on the wood’s top layer, forming a thick and moisture-resistant layer.
 Since varnish stays on the top layer, it is commonly used to create a glazed finish on wood stain.

-You should also know that varnish has a higher solid to liquid ratio making the finish very protective of the wood underneath.
-Varnish is very durable and can last up to 10 years if applied and maintained properly.
+Varnish has a higher solid-to-liquid ratio making the finish very protective of the wood underneath.
+Varnish is durable and can last up to 10 years if applied and maintained properly.

 There are different types of varnishes ranging from polyurethane to acrylic varnish.
 Each of these varnishes can be used over wood or stain directly.
-You should know that sanding is always required before applying varnish.
+However, sanding is always required before applying varnish.

-- The finish is commonly used for its durability
+- The finish is used for its durability.

 What is Lacquer?

-- Lacquer is used to polish wood stain
+- Lacquer is used to polish wood stains.

 - Lacquer is used over broad furniture like center tables because it’s easier to spray over large areas.